mongodb/motor/doc/tutorial-tornado.rst

 Counting Documents
 ------------------
-Use `MotorCursor.count` to determine the number of documents in a collection, or the number of documents that match a query:
+Use :meth:`~MotorCursor.count` to determine the number of documents in a collection, or the number of documents that match a query:

 .. doctest:: after-inserting-2000-docs